 Vehicle gas is refined biogas (CBG = compressed biogas), natural gas (CNG = compressed natural gas) or a mixture of the two gases.
-The gas used for vehicle-gas refuelling is first compressed to about 300 bar and then filled into the car’s tank at about 200 bar
+At Stormossen’s refuelling stations we sell only CBG.
+The gas used for vehicle gas refuelling is first compressed to about 300 bar and then filled into the car’s tank at about 200 bar.

-Vehicle gas is produced as part of the waste-treatment process.
-Wet waste that burns badly in Westenergy’s waste incineration plant is ideal.
+Vehicle gas is produced as part of the waste treatment process.
+Wet biowaste burns badly in Westenergy’s waste incineration plant and we are able to use the waste optimally.
 We are able to offer our customers a good alternative to conventional fuels, which is also reasonably priced, locally produced and environmentally friendly.

 The car tax for a gas-powered car lies between the tax rate of petrol and diesel cars.
 The driving power tax for a normal-sized gas-powered car is approximately 250 euros per year.
 Vans and trucks powered by gas have the same driving power tax as a corresponding diesel.
-Despite the driving power tax, vehicle gas is the cheapest fuel alternative, which gives about a 30 percent lower cost in consumption compared to petrol.
+Despite the driving power tax, driving with a gas car is cheaper than a petrol car.

 Most gas-powered cars start on petrol and automatically switch to gas operation after a few seconds.
 This is done to keep the petrol fuel system in working order.
 The gas is stored in the car’s gas tank at a pressure of about 200 bar.
 The vehicle gas does not change to liquid form other than by cooling to -161 degrees.
 In other words, there is no problem during the winter.

 You can drive surprisingly far on one gas tank, up to 500 kilometres!
-The majority of gas-powered cars can also run on petrol.
+The majority of gas-powered cars are so called bi-fuel cars.
 When the gas is exhausted, the car will automatically switch over to petrol or diesel.
 Depending on the size of the petrol tank, you can then drive another 500 kilometres.
-There are 34 gas filling stations in Finland, and new ones are constantly being planned.
-The closest in Ostrobothnia are in Jeppo and Kauhajoki.
+There are 77 gas filling stations in Finland, and new ones are constantly being planned.
+The closest except Stormossen’s stations are in Vörå, Isokyrö and Jeppo.

 It takes about three minutes.
 One big plus is that the gas does not make a mess.